 Brooklyn Bedding is a quality-focused mattress maker that produces a variety of mattresses with different firmness options.
 Manufacturing all of their mattresses in their own Arizona based factory, Brooklyn Bedding is able to pass on competitive prices and value to their customers.
 Also, read about their specialty brands: ultra-firm Plank Mattress, plus-size friendly Titan Mattress, customizable Rubix Mattress, latex Bloom Mattress, eco-friendly Ecosleep, and cooling Propel Sleep.

 Avocado is a high quality organic and latex mattress brand.
 Their flagship Green Mattress is an organic latex hybrid mattress that doesn't skimp.
 For chemical sensitive folks or those that suffer from airborne allergies, having an all-natural mattress is a must, but Avocado goes a step further.
 They are certified organic, not only using some organic materials, but going through a stringent process to have their source materials, factory and products certified GOTS organic.
-They also offer a Certified Vegan Mattress, a firmer organic all Latex Mattress, and an Organic Luxury Plush Hybrid Mattress.
+They also offer a Certified Vegan Mattress, a firmer organic all Latex Mattress as well as a Vegan Latex Mattress, and an Organic Luxury Plush Hybrid Mattress.

-Meet Awara, the pressure relieving latex hybrid mattress, featuring natural dunlop latex, and a sustainable mission for a price point that comparatively carries much more value for its 13'' thick mattress than many other latex mattress companies.
+Meet Awara, maker of 2 pressure relieving latex hybrid mattresses, featuring a GreenGuard Gold certified design and a sustainable mission for a price point that comparatively carries much more value for its 10'' and 12'' thick mattresses than many other latex mattress companies.
 Whether you are sensitive to chemicals or enjoy the invigorating feel of latex, you can rest easy that your purchase is eco-conscious since Awara holds a certification with the Rainforest Alliance and a partnership with Trees For The Future that plants trees for every mattress purchased.
-With a universally comfortable medium-plush feel, Awara brings a comfy sigh of relief to its sleepers.
+With one firmer and one responsive soft feel, Awara brings a comfy sigh of relief to sleepers.

 Saatva has innovated over time with their mattresses.
 Their original Saatva Classic mattress is one of the best mattresses online for those looking for a traditional innerspring mattress feel.
 With an edge on quality, Saatva decided to invest in better coil technology to provide sleepers with a more comfy traditional mattress and pass even more savings to customers.
-Over the years, they have innovated further, with their Saatva Latex Hybrid, their competitive number bed, called Solaire, and a mattress for larger sleepers, called the Saatva HD.
+Over the years, they have innovated further, with their Saatva Latex Hybrid, their competitive number bed, called Solaire, a mattress for larger sleepers, called the Saatva HD, and their newest Modern Foam mattress.

 Allswell is a mattress brand that launched in 2018 to take on the direct-to-consumer mattress industry and introduce some new innovations.
 They offer four mattresses: the Allswell, Allswell Luxe, the Allswell Supreme, and their new, firm Allswell Brick.
 Each mattress features the adaptive and supportive benefit of pocketed coils with layers of foam above for pressure relief.
 For those on a hunt for a bargain, Allswell's mattresses are definitely a brand to consider.